 Winter running is all about choosing the right apparel to suit the weather, the distance, and how much heat your body generates.
 Here are the essentials to keep you happy in all types of winter weather.

 Your core is the most important piece of your body to keep warm in cold and wet weather.
 Making sure your torso is dry and protected is the first part of a successful winter running outfit.

 Your baselayer is the most important part of the operation.
 If you mess this one up, the other two cannot perform their important functions.
-The baselayer is made of a knit fabric, which gives it stretch in all directions.
+The baselayer is a knit fabric, which gives it stretch in all directions.
 Your baselayer should be made of a poly or wool blend (no cotton) and fit closely to the skin.
 It will trap your body heat and grab sweat from your skin.

 Your midlayer will help further insulate your core.
 It should also be a poly or wool blend and will be a knit material with a lot of stretch.
 As the baselayer brings sweat off of the skin, the midlayer will grab it and bring it further away from your skin’s surface.
 A midlayer will generally have a half-zip for some ventilation, and will often have a pocket or two and some reflectivity.

 Layering is less of a factor on the lower body – keeping the core (where bloodflow originates) insulated will help warm the extremities.
 But a good pair of tights is still important during the winter months.
 In mild weather, go with a light or midweight – it’s just about coverage.
-In very cold weather, we’re looking at lined thermal material.
-Look for a brushed lining (feels fleecy) or a thicker material to insulate the legs.
-Tights will also provide a pocket or two and some reflectivity.
+In very cold weather, we’re looking at lined thermal material, often with a tight fitting underwear liner.